 However, it is a good idea to get one done at the earliest opportunity for the following reasons:

-Ok, so you know you’ve got a good credit rating because you’ve never been turned down for credit, you’re registered on the Voter’s roll and you’ve always made your credit card payments on time – so what can go wrong?!
+Let’s say in theory, you know that you have got a good credit rating and have never been turned down for credit, you’re registered on the voters’ roll and you’ve always keep up your monthly credit payments.
+What could possibly go wrong?